MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ## Configure editing of records and fields

-Sellers can edit records by opening them in CRM from a link in Sales app.
-Help them be more productive by allowing them to edit records directly in Sales app.
-You can also control which fields sellers can edit directly in Sales app.
+Sellers can edit records by opening them in CRM from a link in the Sales app.
+Help them be more productive by allowing them to edit records directly in the Sales app.
+You can also control which fields sellers can edit directly in the Sales app.

 By default, contacts are editable.
 For other records, you must turn on the option to allow editing.